-All students are expected to be in their assigned classrooms prior to the ringing of the tardy bell at 7:50 am.
+All students are expected to be in their assigned classrooms prior to the ringing of the tardy bell.
 Students are expected to leave the campus immediately upon dismissal.
 Parents are expected to pick up their child/children in a timely fashion.
 Any student who is not involved in an organized activity should be picked up by 3:15 PM at the latest on a regular school day.
 Any parent who continually leaves their child at the school after the hours of operation may be referred to local social services agencies.
-There will be no checkouts for elementary students after 2:00 PM.
+There will be no check outs for elementary students after 2:15 PM.